|2019||Price Per Person||Single Supplement|

 |04 Apr**||24 Jul*||31 Oct|

-- Economy class international airfares, taxes and fuel surcharges departing Sydney or Melbourne flying China Southern Airlines or China Eastern Airlines (subject to availability)
+- Economy class international airfares, taxes and fuel surcharges departing Sydney or Melbourne flying Chinese carrier (China Eastern/Southern, China Airlines) or other Asian carrier (e.g. Thai/Malaysia Airlines (subject to availability)

 - 6 nights hotel accommodation (twin/double occupancy)

 - Daily meals as indicated (B=Breakfast, L=Lunch, D=Dinner)